 Prior to having my daughter, I honestly I didn't pay too much attention to how women were treated in our society.
 A few reasons were at play: my naïveté and age, family structure, complacency, normalization of gender roles, lack of strong female role models, and probably my focus on other things like boys and education.
 Now that I'm a mother to a girl, though, and now that I realize women are often literally and figuratively hushed whenever they try to speak up and out, I seek out ways to

 teach my daughter that her voice matters.
 My obligation and responsibility to my daughter is to not only teach her to be a good human being, but to also make sure she knows women are just as strong and just as powerful and just as capable and just as worthwhile, as men.
 Anyone who believes women are treated equal to men in our society is either unfortunately misguided or has led a very privileged life.
 While many women may believe they are equal, probably because they have never felt otherwise, they fail to acknowledge other women who haven't had or experienced the same opportunities for equality.
 The idea that everyone has the same opportunities in our society is, at best, faulty.
 For example, just recently and during an intelligence hearing, Senator Kamala Harris (a woman of color) was nearly silenced during her line of questioning by a fellow Senator for not "being courteous enough."
 While her mannerism and decorum were on par with those of her male counterparts, she was the only one who was cutoff mid-sentence.
 That kind of blatant misogyny is not only prevalent, but is actually accepted by our society as "normal."

-We parent by modeling behaviors, so if I'm ever in a situation where I am being mistreated, I'm standing up for myself loudly and proudly.
+agree we want to raise strong women; women who know they are in charge of their ideas, of their bodies, and of their own unique and personal decisions.
+While we are fighting an uphill battle in our patriarchal society, the fight must not and cannot stop until our daughters are truly equal in every sense of the word.
+Here are just a few ways you can contribute to that fight: Stand Up For Yourself Around Your Daughter We parent by modeling behaviors, so if I'm ever in a situation where I am being mistreated, I'm standing up for myself loudly and proudly.
 Few things are more disheartening and heartbreaking for a young girl than watching her mother be mistreated.
 To the best of our ability, we must make sure our daughters do not witness their mothers be told to be quiet or be told to step down.
 We should casually retell anecdotes about times when we felt wronged and how we reacted and resolved the situation.
 We should lead by example and stand our ground.
+Do Not Allow "Mansplaining"

 a man explaining a concept to a woman in a condescending and patronizing way.
 For example, recently a random man on the internet mansplained to me that " feminism is the root cause of broken marriages and failed relationships."
 Thanks dude, that makes so much sense.
 How could my tiny female brain comprehend such "flawless" logic without such a thorough mansplanation.

 While the term is, of course, controversial (because, you know, men are just "trying to help"), it's a perfectly accurate way to describe a man telling a woman how she should feel or act, especially when she already has earned knowledge of the subject said man apparently knows more about because, you know, he's a man.
 Therefore, we should refuse to allow any boy or man to tell our daughters how she should behave or how she should think.
 Personally, I will not stand for it, and will make sure my daughter doesn't either.

-Getting involved in the community and in our world is a major step towards developing a healthy view of oneself.
+Stand Up For Others Standing up for others automatically gives one a voice.
+When we use our voice to help others, our voice becomes louder and significantly more influential.
+Teaching our daughters to defend those who may not be able to defend themselves, or to stand up in times of injustice, will influence them in a monumental way.
+Once they learn to stand up for others, they will also learn that their voice holds power.
+Get Involved Getting involved in the community and in our world is a major step towards developing a healthy view of oneself.
 Volunteering and exposing oneself to the way others live encourage personal growth and foster confidence.
 Since believing in the power of your voice and self-esteem are often conjoined, we should foster a love for helping others.
 We can also include our daughters in political movements, marches for human rights, and everyday issues.
+Promote Passion & Knowledge